Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/01-soc-foundation/README.md

 ![Take 10](../../screenshots/03-take10-events.png)

-The `take 10` query is the first thing I run on any unfamiliar table — confirms the schema, checks data is flowing, and surfaces any obvious structural issues before writing anything targeted.
+The `take 10` query is the first thing I run on any unfamiliar table.
+It confirms the schema, checks that data is flowing, and surfaces any obvious structural issues before writing anything targeted.

 ### Authentication Baseline